MaybeShewill-CV/lanenet-lane-detection/README.md

 ## TODO
 - [ ] Add a embedding visualization tools to visualize the embedding feature map
+- [ ] Add detailed explanation of training the components of lanenet separately.
 - [ ] Training the model on different dataset